You are here

 English Language Teaching Research Awards - ELTRA 2020

 The British Council is pleased to announce the 2020 call for research proposals under the ELT Research Awards scheme.
 Through this successful and popular scheme, we aim to facilitate the production of innovative research to benefit the learning and teaching of English throughout the world by co-funding a number of partnership awards.
 Resulting articles will be published as part of the British Council Research Papers series.
-The deadline to submit your research proposal is Friday 6 March 2020.
+The 2020 call for research proposals is now closed.

 What is the purpose of the ELTRA Scheme?